wildvest/eos-account-check-notify/README.md

 `3-59/10 * * * * /opt/eoscheckaccount.sh YOUREOSACCNT >> /opt/YOUREOSACCNT.log`

-script needs curl & jq installed - tested on Ubuntu 18.04
+script needs ONLY curl & jq installed no other APIs - tested on Ubuntu 18.04